01 of 13

 Keep It Low Key

-On the other hand, if low-key isn't the note you're looking to strike, give your kitchen a bit of extra bling with a counter to ceiling backsplash in an eye-catching metallic sheen.
+Give your kitchen a bit of extra bling with a counter to ceiling backsplash in an eye-catching metallic sheen.
 From faucets and fixtures to ovens and refrigerators, metallics are a mainstay of kitchens everywhere.
-This massive backsplash brings a shimmer to the entire space, taking an otherwise basic kitchen space and turning into something to talk about.Continue to 14 of 14 below.
+This massive backsplash brings a shimmer to the entire space, taking an otherwise basic kitchen space and turning it into something to talk about.Continue to 13 of 13 below.

 Create a Motif